ankraft/ACME-oneM2M-CSE/docs/Running.md

 ## Command Console

-The CSE has a simple command console interface to execute build-in commands.
-Currently these commands are available:
+The CSE has a command console interface to execute build-in commands.
+The following commands are available:

+	┏━━━━━━━┳━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━┳━━━━━━━━┓
+	┃ Key   ┃ Description                               ┃ Script ┃
+	┡━━━━━━━╇━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━╇━━━━━━━━┩
-- h, ?  - This help
+	│ h, ?  │ This help                                 │        │
+	│ A     │ About                                     │        │
-- Q, ^C - Shutdown CSE
+	│ Q, ^C │ Shutdown CSE                              │        │
-- A     - About
-- c     - Show configuration
+	│ c     │ Show configuration                        │        │
-- C     - Clear the console screen
+	│ C     │ Clear the console screen                  │        │
-- D     - Delete resource
+	│ D     │ Delete resource                           │        │
-- E     - Export resource tree to *init* directory
+	│ E     │ Export resource tree to *init* directory  │        │
-- i     - Inspect resource
+	│ i     │ Inspect resource                          │        │
-- I     - Inspect resource and child resources
+	│ I     │ Inspect resource and child resources      │        │
-- k 	- Show a catalog of available scripts
+	│ k     │ Catalog of scripts                        │        │
-- l     - Toggle screen logging on/off
+	│ l     │ Toggle screen logging on/off              │        │
-- L     - Toggle through log levels
+	│ L     │ Toggle through log levels                 │        │
-- r     - Show CSE registrations
+	│ r     │ Show CSE registrations                    │        │
-- R     - Run a script
-- s     - Show statistics
+	│ s     │ Show statistics                           │        │
-- ^S    - Show & refresh statistics continuously
+	│ ^S    │ Show & refresh statistics continuously    │        │
-- t     - Show resource tree
+	│ t     │ Show resource tree                        │        │
-- T     - Show child resource tree
+	│ T     │ Show child resource tree                  │        │
-- ^T    - Show & refresh resource tree continuously.
+	│ ^T    │ Show & refresh resource tree continuously │        │
-  Pressing ^T in this mode multiple times toggles through the display modes.
-- u     - Open web UI
+	│ u     │ Open web UI                               │        │
-- w     - Show worker threads status
+	│ w     │ Show workers status                       │        │
+	├───────┼───────────────────────────────────────────┼────────┤
+	│ 9     │ test operations                           │   ✔︎    │
-- Z     - Reset the CSE
+	│ Z     │ Reset and restart the CSE                 │   ✔︎    │

- The following screenshot shows, for example, a CSE's resource tree:
+	└───────┴───────────────────────────────────────────┴────────┘

+[Script commands](ACMEScript.md) with configured [key binding](ACMEScript-metatags.md#meta_onkey) are shown in addition to the build-in commands.

+**Example**
+The CSE's resource tree can be shown by pressing the `t` key:

 ![](images/console_tree.png)

 ### Hiding Resources in the Console's Tree

-Sometimes it could be useful if one would be able to hide resources from the console's resource tree.
+Sometimes it could be useful in demonstrations if one would be able to hide resources from the console's resource tree.
 That can be accomplished by listing these resources in the setting *[cse.console].hideResources*.
 Simple wildcards are allowed in this setting.

 Example to hide all resources with resource identifiers starting with 'acp':

 	[cse.console]
 	hideResources=acp*

 ### Exporting Resources

 One of the tasks the CSE performs during start-up is that it imports resources located in the *init* directory.
 This builds up an initial resource tree.
 See [Importing Resources](Importing.md#resources) for a more detailed description.

-With the console command "E - Export resource tree to *init* directory" one can export the current state of the resource tree to the *init* directory so that it can be imported again automatically during the next CSE start-up, or reset.
+With the console command "E - Export resource tree to *init* directory" one can export the current state of the resource tree to the *init* directory as a [ACMEScript script](ACMEScript.md) so that it can be imported again automatically during the next CSE start-up, or reset.
 The structured resource path and the resource type are taken for the filename of the resources, and should be therefore easily identifiable.

+Resource that have been imported this way are ignored in the export to avoid conflicts.

 ## Running a Notifications Server